kenstercc/kenstercc.github.io/README.md

 # Ken Chin - Software Development Manager & System Architect

 Seasoned software development manager with a robust history in the finance brokerage industry.
-Expert in large scale application development, technology platform transformation, enhancing billing systems and spread heading agile development.
+Expert in large scale application development, technology platform transformation, enhancing billing systems and spead heading agile development.
 Excels in data warehousing and software architecture, levering skills in mainframe, distributed platforms and Agile methodologies.
 Proven leadership in team development and stakeholder collaboration, ensuring project excellence.
 Ability to support business divisional technology needs and work with Chief Executive levels.

 ## 👨‍💻 About Me